WalkingZ3d/trivia-backend/README.md

 Clone the repo on your local pc and run `npi i` to install all the dependencies.

-Once the installation is complete, run `npm run dev` and go on the designated URL to run it with nodemon.
+Once the installation is complete, run `nom start` and go on the designated URL.

+To run it with nodemon, use `npm run dev` instead.

 #### Usage